-

 Is it common for real estate transfers to be effected by way of share transfer as well as asset transfer?

 Yes, it’s very common.
-Through a share purchase agreement (SPA), under Mexican law, there is no change with respect to the owner of the property; it is still under the legal entity’s ownership.
+Through a share purchase agreement (“SPA”), under Mexican law, there is no change with respect to the owner of the property; it is still under the legal entity’s ownership.
 Through an SPA the buyer is not only acquiring the property of the company but also its liabilities.
 When the transaction’s structure is under an SPA there is no local tax related to the transfer of ownership.

-Conversely, through an asset purchase agreement (APA), under Mexican law, there is indeed a change of ownership with respect to the property.
+Conversely, through an asset purchase agreement (“APA”), under Mexican law, there is indeed a change of ownership with respect to the property.
 An APA is preferable when the target is a specific asset of the company’s business, and the parties can agree on which assets (Real Estate) or liabilities are going to be included in the agreement.

 -

-On the sale of freehold interests in land does the benefit of any occupational leases and income automatically transfer?
+On the sale of freehold interests in land does the benefit of any occupational leases and income derived from such lettings automatically transfer to the buyer?

 Yes.
 Unless otherwise provided in the agreement, a freehold property transfer includes the rights to possess, profit from, and subsequently transfer the property.
 Since a leasing agreement is not terminated by virtue of having a new landlord, any occupational leases, and their income, would be automatically transferred to the new landlord.